Danielle Pilar Clealand

 Dr. Clealand received her Ph.D. from the University of North Carolina at Chapel Hill in Political Science, an M.A. from New York University in Latin American and Caribbean Studies, and a B.A. from Tufts University in International Relations.
 Her research focuses on comparative racial politics, racial ideology, nationalism, group consciousness, and racial attitudes throughout the Americas.
 Her work on racial politics engages both Cuba and the Cuban diaspora.

 The book is part of a larger research focus that brings to light the power of racial ideologies that negate the existence of racism and their effect on racial progress and racial activism.
-Dr. Clealand's next projects will focus on this analysis in the Spanish-speaking Caribbean and the United States.
+Dr. Clealand's current project focuses on this analysis in Puerto Rico.

 Dr. Clealand has taught courses such as Caribbean Politics, Black Politics in the Americas, Latin American Politics, and Race and Politics in the United States.
 Before joining the faculty at Florida International University, she was a visiting fellow at the Center for African American Studies at Princeton University.